richard-lane/dk3pi/AmpGenTools/README.md

 This dir is for extra tools + stuff pertaining to AmpGen, such as options files (*.opt) It also contains the D-> K3pi CF and DCS amplitude model file things; these are needed to perform the phase space binning (lib/k3pi_binning.h).

+This is useful for the generated decays binning code.

 How to use options files to generate D->K3pi
 --------------------------------------------